tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Part 2: Your Entry Level Blueprint
 ***********************************

-Part 2 provides the steps to create a simple service.
+This section provides the steps to create a simple service.

-1. Navigate to the Blueprint ( |image2|) tab.
+1. Navigate to the Blueprint (|image2|) tab.

 2. Click on Create Blueprint.

-3. Assign this Blueprint to the Default Project Welcome to the Blueprint Editor!
+3. Assign this Blueprint to the **Calm**

+Welcome to the Blueprint Editor!
 Let’s take a look at the interface.

 .. figure:: http://s3.nutanixworkshops.com/calm/lab1/image4.png

 In general, the Blueprint creation flow goes:

 - Create Object in Application Overview or select an existing object either from the workspace or the Overview panel.
 - Configure the object in the configuration pane.
 - Repeat for each object.
 - Connect dependencies in the workspace.

 There are 2 more buttons that are helpful to use while making a blueprint: